MinaProtocol/mina/automation/terraform/monitoring/README.md

 **Note:** Operation will sync provisioned alerts with an exact match of alert file state (e.g. alerts removed from the alert file will be unprovisioned on Grafanacloud)

-**Warning:** Unfortunately terraform silences errors which cortextool is producing, for example when syncing rules.
+**Warning:** Unfortunately, Terraform silences errors that cortext-tool is producing, for example when syncing rules.
 To debug sync rules, follow these steps:
     - Obtain secrets (id,address,key) from AWS secret manager
     - Run the previous terraform command once again
     - Run the following command in automation/terraform/monitoring folder: